cran/PDE/README.md

     -   [PDE\_analyzer\_i()](#pde_analyzer_i-1)
     -   [PDE\_reader\_i()](#pde_reader_i-1)
 -   [Troubleshoot](#troubleshoot)
-    -   [Add XpdfReader to system path on Windows (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-windows-pdftotext-pdftohtml-and-pdftopng-not-detected.)
-    -   [Add XpdfReader to system path on Mac (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-mac-pdftotext-pdftohtml-and-pdftopng-not-detected.)
-    -   [Add XpdfReader to system path on Linux (pdftotext, pdftohtml and pdftopng not detected.)](#add-xpdfreader-to-system-path-on-linux-pdftotext-pdftohtml-and-pdftopng-not-detected.)
     -   [Error when starting interactive user interface on Mac (failed to allocate tcl font)](#error-when-starting-interactive-user-interface-on-mac-failed-to-allocate-tcl-font)